steveschnepp/blog.pwkf.org/_posts/2022-08-27-simple-at89c2051-programmer.md

 I obviously changed the RST code[^1].
 Note I also shutdown all power to every pin connected to the AT89C2051 between 2 operations.
+This enables hot plugging the target MCU, which is a very nice timesaver.

 As I also reused PIN13 (LED_BUILTIN) to power the AT89C2051 instead of connecting it to a solid 5V.
 As it is the first & last one to be switched on &